 Lowering Decline Rates for Digital Subscriptions

-Running a subscription-based ecommerce business comes with its fair share of challenges, but you would think that at the very least, SaaS merchants would be able breathe easy once a customer has signed up for a long-term or indefinite recurring subscription.
+Running a subscription-based eCommerce business comes with its fair share of challenges, but you would think that at the very least, software-as-a-service (SaaS) merchants would be able breathe easy once a customer has signed up for a long-term or indefinite recurring subscription.
 As long as you’re continuing to provide the same high quality product and customer service they signed up for, the reasoning goes, the recurring renewal charges should feed into a reliable revenue stream.

 In reality, as much as 12% of that revenue stream is drying up on you—and it’s not because the customer has decided to cancel their subscription.
-This churn is caused by the renewal transactions being declined, which can happen for various reasons.
+This churn is caused by the renewal transactions being declined.

 Unfortunately, an inadvertent or accidental declined transaction often results in the real and permanent loss of the cardholder as a customer.
 Sometimes they take the decline personally and blame the merchant, at other times they may take the decline as a sign from the universe that it’s time to let the subscription lapse.
 Often, they don’t even notice emails or other alerts informing them that the renewal has been declined.

-Ambiguous billing descriptors are a frequent cause of declined transactions, disputes, and chargebacks.
+Ambiguous merchant descriptors are a frequent cause of declined transactions, disputes, and chargebacks.
 This is the text that attaches to transactions on a cardholder’s bank statement, providing the merchant’s name and contact information.

-While most rebilling attempts won’t be derailed by a misleading billing descriptor, chargebacks resulting from customer confusion would be an even bigger problem.
-Check with your payment processor to make sure that your billing descriptors (there may be different ones for pending and finalized transactions, or for special circumstances) convey a recognizable merchant name and a valid, up-to-date customer service contact number.2.
-Narrow Your MCC
+While most re-billing attempts won’t be derailed by a misleading billing descriptor, chargebacks resulting from customer confusion can be an even bigger problem.
+Once fees and other costs are accounted for, chargebacks often end up costing merchants twice as much as the original transaction.
+Check with your payment processor to make sure that your billing descriptors (there may be different ones for pending and finalized transactions, or for special circumstances) convey a recognizable merchant name and a valid, up-to-date customer service contact number.

 These codes were actually created by the Internal Revenue Service to facilitate income tax reporting.
 The payment card industry uses them to determine risk, the applicability of certain fees, which types of cards the merchant can accept, and what evidence might be required in chargeback cases.

 Your acquiring bank is responsible for assigning you an MCC.
-Communicate with your acquirer to make sure they’ve assigned you the most accurate and specific MCC, otherwise you might find your transactions are being declined for completely inappropriate reasons.
+Communicate with your acquirer to make sure they’ve assigned you the most accurate and specific MCC available, otherwise you might find your transactions are being declined for completely inappropriate reasons.

 One of the most common reasons a recurring transaction gets declined is that the cardholder’s account information is out of date.
-The card may have a new expiration date (or an entirely new number), the billing address may have changed—whatever the scenario is, responsible merchants and payment processors won’t accept a transaction where key validating information doesn’t match.
+The card may have a new expiration date (or an entirely new number), or the billing address may have charged.
+Whatever the scenario is, responsible merchants and payment processors won’t accept a transaction where key validating information doesn’t match.

 This is a good practice, as it helps to prevent fraud, but when customers “set and forget” stored payment credentials for recurring billing, it’s often just a matter of time before something changes and the transactions can no longer be processed.

 Services like Visa Account Updater serve as a middleman between participating issuers and acquirers, automatically updating cardholder information to ensure seamless transaction processing with correct, updated data.
-You can contact your acquiring bank to find out if they can enroll you in programs like VAU.4.
-Use Intelligent Routing
+That way you don't have to rely on customers remembering to update you whenever their information changes.
+You can contact your acquiring bank to find out if they can enroll you in programs like Visa Account Updater.

 Some third-party services go even further, using machine learning processes to determine how and when to run transactions for the best chance of approval.
 These services can flag transactions that are likely to be declined so that you can investigate them further and make any manual adjustments necessary to ensure they get approved.